 Whether through apprenticeship, professionalism, or other tenets, owners are increasingly finding that clarifying values helps create a great team, full of committed individuals.
 And in doing so, they also create a pillar of long-term success.

-Chall Gray is a bar owner, consultant, and writer, based in Asheville, NC.
-He’s the author of The Cocktail Bar: Notes for an Owner & Operator (White Mule Press, 2018), and co-owner of the award-winning Asheville bar Little Jumbo.
-He can be reached through Slings & Arrows Consulting.
+Chall Gray is the author of The Cocktail Bar: Notes for an Owner & Operator (White Mule Press, 2018), co-owner of the acclaimed bar Little Jumbo in Asheville, NC, and a principal of the bar consulting firm Slings & Arrows.
+He lives in Asheville, NC with his wife and son.